 A relationship with a mentor can be a valuable resource for young people as they seek guidance during critical moments in their life.
-Many young people have access to mentors, either through their family or community organizations, but many more do not.
+Many people have access to mentors, either through their family or community organizations; however, many more do not.

-Celebrated every January, National Mentoring Month is a nationwide campaign that aims to recruit mentors and focus national attention on the importance of those working together to ensure positive outcomes for youth.
+Observed every January, National Mentoring Month is a nationwide campaign that aims to recruit mentors and focus national attention on the importance of working together to ensure positive outcomes for youth.

 Visit the following pages for additional mentoring information and resources from the Office of Justice Programs and other federal sources: